Driver Awareness Training

 Space is limited for each session.
 REGISTER NOW!

-The in-class portion of the 11 and 15 passenger van training is included in ORM’s Driver Awareness Training and is a prerequisite to the hands-on van training offered by the Mason Police Department.
+The in-class portion of the 11 and 15 passenger van training is included in ORM’s Driver Awareness Training and is a prerequisite to the hands-on van familiarization training offered by the Mason Police Department.
 You must complete ORM’s training and have an acceptable MVR check, as described in University Policy 1411, before you can register for the hands-on passenger van training.
+To register for the hands-on Van Familiarization Training visit the Mason Police Department webpage.

 Drivers are encouraged to operate the vehicle within the confines of Facilities Management parking area before taking it onto the road.
 Questions regarding the safety or operation of a vehicle should be addressed to the Facilities Management’s Automotive Shop (703-993-2538).